Build A Website

 Quantcast Choice

 Like Osano, Quantcast is headquartered in the US.
-The provider offers all of the classic features of a cookie consent tool and conforms to the GDPR.
+The provider offers all of the typical features of a cookie consent tool and conforms to the GDPR.
 Beyond that, Osano also meets the California Consumer Privacy Act's (CCPA) requirements.
-This regulates how companies handle the data of citizens of California, such as requiring their explicit permission for the sale of their data to third parties, and the right to request deletion of this data.
+This regulates how companies handle the data of citizens of California, such as requiring their explicit permission for the sale of their data to third parties, and the right to request deletion of such data.

-Quantcast also meets the European Transparency and Consent Framework (TCF) 2.0 standards, which makes it easier for publishers, website operators, and advertisers to display GDPR-compliant ads.
+Quantcast also meets the European Transparency and Consent Framework (TCF) 2.0 standards, which makes it easier for publishers, website owners, and advertisers to display GDPR-compliant ads.
 Should the so-called TC string not be present (i.e., the website doesn't use a TCF-certified cookie consent tool), there's no guarantee that the ads in question are GDPR-compliant.

 Quantcast Choice's second place is not disputed, with it being one of the most popular cookie consent tools out there.
 There also isn't much separating it from Osano, and as a managed service, it enjoys the advantage of being completely free